National

 Since the change of federal government in March 2022, the incoming Labor government has been more supportive of energy efficiency as part of a suite of emerging climate change and energy market transformation policy settings.

-For the latest developments, refer to ESIA submissions, ESIA Reports and Papers, ESIA News (media releases and ESIA published articles) and subscribe to the ESIA Bulletin.
+For the latest developments, refer to ESIA submissions, ESIA Reports and Papers, ESIA News (media releases and ESIA published articles) and subscribe to the ESIA Bulletin if you are eligible.

-Scheme name: Carbon Farming Initiative(CFI), Emissions Reduction Fund (ERF) and Safeguard Mechanism.
+Scheme name: Australian Carbon Credit Unit (ACCU) scheme and Safeguard Mechanism.

 Administrator: Clean Energy Regulator